MarkosHB/Mouse-Management-using-OpenCV/README.md

 ## Installation process and project requirements.
 You must have previuslly installed Jupyter Notebook to succesfully run the Python code within it self.
 Check this **[link](https://docs.jupyter.org/en/latest/install/notebook-classic.html)** to properly install them!
-Additionaly, there are some function that have to be imported from external libraries manually:
+Additionaly, there are function that have to be imported from external libraries manually:

 #### _Open Computer Vision library_
 Most of the functions used are from OpenCV.
 If not installed already, just copy paste on the console the following.